 CBP put paid to that idea in Ruling HQ H301619 (Nov.
 6, 2018).
 The products in question, electric motors classified in Harmonized Tariff Schedule of the United States heading 8501, Were to be assembled in Mexico using Chinese-origin components classified in heading 8503.
 The applicable marking rule provides that an article gains Mexican origin when foreign-origin materials undergo “[a] change to heading 8501 from any other heading.”
 In that scenario, the finished motors qualified as products of Mexico for marking purposes, as the applicable tariff-shift rule had been met.

 Nevertheless, CBP applied the substantial transformation test, as filtered through Energizer, to determine origin for duty-assessment purposes.
 “The production process performed in Mexico is assembly.
 Foreign subassemblies not substantially transformed.
 As the assembly of the Chinese parts into a motor in Mexico does not result in a substantial transformation of the Chinese parts, the motor remains a product of China.”

 It’s clear that Energizer and the CBP rulings applying it will severely limit options to get around the Section 301 duties by assembling Chinese-origin components into finished products outside of China.
 Even Mexico and Canada, natural places to consider for third-country assembly operations, are not exempt.

 The CBP rulings and Energizer all recognize that “complex” assembly operations may qualify as a substantial transformation.
-Factors in determining “complexity” may include the number of components to be assembled, the level of skill involved and length of time the process takes.
-The use of some non-Chinese origin components may also mitigate Energizer’s impact.
-Importers seeking third-country options to elude the Section 301 tariffs must, however, be mindful of how all three of the strands covered above can work together to limit their ability to successfully do so.
+Factors in determining “complexity” may include; the number of components to be assembled, the level of skill involved, and length of time the process takes.
+As a result, the use of some non-Chinese origin components may also mitigate Energizer’s impact.
+As well as, importers seeking third-country options to elude the Section 301 tariffs must.
+Be mindful of how all three of the strands covered can work together.